+where $\theta_i(t)$ denotes the geometric parameters of Gaussian $i$ at time $t$.
 We require $\func$ to be at least $C^0$-continuous in both space and time.
 This guarantees that integrating the velocity field produces $C^1$-continuous trajectories, yielding smooth temporal evolution of centers, rotations, and scales.
-This design avoids sudden or unpredictable changes between timesteps, ensuring that the reconstructed plant evolves along smooth and differentiable trajectories, as shown in Fig.~\ref{fig:time_figure}.
+This design avoids sudden or unpredictable changes between timesteps, ensuring that the reconstructed plant evolves along smooth and differentiable trajectories.
 We model the velocity field $\func$ using a spatio-temporal HexPlane encoder followed by multi-layer perceptron (MLP) decoders, similar to~\cite{wu20244d, cao2023hexplane}, as shown in Fig.~\ref{fig:method}.
 The HexPlane encoder interpolates features from a continuous spatio-temporal grid, which are then decoded by MLP heads into the geometric velocities.
 Formally, given Gaussian centers $\centr_i(t)$ and time $t$, we extract a latent feature $\feat_i$ via:

 where $\text{HexInterp}$ denotes interpolation from a multi-level HexPlane grid.
-Features are bilinearly interpolated from the six spatio-temporal planes $(x,y),(y,z),(x,z),(x,t),(y,t),(z,t)$, combined via a product across planes, and concatenated across $L$ resolution levels before being fed to the MLP $\mlp$.
+Features are bilinearly interpolated from the six spatio-temporal planes $(x,y)$, $(y,z)$, $(x,z)$, $(x,t)$, $(y,t)$, $(z,t)$, combined via a product across planes, and concatenated across $L$ resolution levels before being fed to the MLP $\mlp$.
 The latent feature $\feat_i$ is then decoded into per-parameter velocities:

 where $\mlp_\mu$, $\mlp_q$, and $\mlp_s$ are independent MLP decoders.
-To recover Gaussian parameters at any future time $t_1$ from an initial state at $t_0$, we integrate the velocity field:
+To recover Gaussian parameters at any future time $t_1$ from an initial state, we integrate velocity:

-which can be solved using standard numerical ODE solvers such as Runge–Kutta~\cite{butcher1996history,runge1895,kutta1901}.
+which can be solved using standard ODE solvers such as Runge–Kutta~\cite{butcher1996history,runge1895,kutta1901}.